pawal/torrent-tracker/README.md

 }
 ```

 Change `--addr` in the unit to `:8080` to listen on every interface instead.
+The
-The unit runs with `ProtectSystem=strict`, an empty capability set and a
+unit runs with `ProtectSystem=strict`, an empty capability set and a
 `@system-service` syscall filter; the daemon only needs outbound DNS and HTTPS
-(for RDAP) and its own state directory.
-Add `AmbientCapabilities=CAP_NET_BIND_SERVICE`
+(for RDAP) plus its own state directory.
+Add
-if you point `--addr` at a port below 1024.
+`AmbientCapabilities=CAP_NET_BIND_SERVICE` if you point `--addr` at a port below
+1024.

-Nothing served over HTTP mutates state — the API is read-only and the write
+Nothing served over HTTP changes state.
+The API is read-only and the write paths
-paths live in the CLI — so a public deployment needs no authentication.
+live in the CLI, so a public deployment needs no authentication.

 ## Development